You’ve done the hard part. You organized your event and people have registered to attend. Well done!

-It isn't very convenient when I got to find a place by copying the direction from an email to Google Maps.
-On the other hand, I'm all over the moon when a map is displayed in the email I receive, so I can find the venue with just one click.
+It isn't very convenient when I have to find a place by copying the address from an email into Google Maps.
+On the other hand, I'm over the moon when a map is displayed in the email I receive so I can find the venue with just one click.

-I'm not sure why it is but people get frustrated when they are to go the extra mile to learn more about something.
-We are so used to get instant information, we want everything quickly.
+I'm not sure why it is, but people get frustrated when they have to go the extra mile to learn more about something.
+We are so used to getting instant information; we want everything quickly.

 This way you can make sure that the map shows up for all who enable images to be displayed.

 You can add plenty of help regarding parking or public transport information, direction, dress code, what to bring, ticket barcode or anything else that comes to your mind and you think is relevant and helpful.

 You can also add a link to your email for recipients to let you know if they can't make it.